neuodev/rewrite/README.md

-# Rewrite
+# Retype

 You don't have to type it twice!
+You can stop typing the same text over and over again.
+Save all of your important info as shortcuts that you can easily retype whenever you want

 <p align="center">
     <img width="150px" src="./public/logo512.png" alt="Logo" title="Rewrite">